boehs/oasis/Brick walls.md

 [[friends]]:
 	- https://danluu.com/look-stupid/
+		- specifically his comment on boxes.
+I don't know what he was getting at there but yes

 Here is where I bring it around and explain how it applies to you, but today will ask you.
 What are your brick walls?
 What are the tools you would love to wield?